 Cost after April 1st: $550

-• We will cover anatomy.
-This is the backbone of the yin yoga training.
+• Part 1 Anatomy: This is the backbone of the yin yoga training.
 It is crucial when dealing with injuries, contraindications and the logic of adjustments and variations. • We will focus on the fourteen joint segments, muscles and fascia, specifically the four myofascial compartments of the thighs and the six myofascial compartments of the torso.
 You will learn by touching, and doing, as well as understanding the theory of exercise.

 **This training is registered with Yoga Alliance and counts as 30 CEUs.